The eustachian tube drains fluid from your ears to the back of your throat. If it clogs, otitis media with effusion (OME) can occur.

 - breastfeeding, which helps your child resist ear infections

 - taking antibiotics only when necessary

 The pneumonia and flu vaccines also may make you less vulnerable to OME.
 They can prevent the ear infections that increase OME risk.

-OME is not associated with permanent hearing damage, even when fluid is built up for some time.
-However, if OME is associated with frequent ear infections, more complications can occur.
+OME isn’t associated with permanent hearing damage, even when fluid builds up for some time.
+However, if OME is associated with frequent ear infections, other complications can occur.

 These can include:

 OME is very common and usually doesn’t cause long-term damage.
 However, if your child develops recurrent and frequent ear infections, consult your doctor about ways to prevent further infections or OME.
 It’s important to pay attention to hearing problems in young children as these can cause long-term language delays.